Your Credit Rating

-17. Who designed the CBS systems provided by ICB?
+17. Who designed the Credit Score systems provided by ICB?

 ICB works with CRIF Decision Solutions Ltd (part of CRIF Corporation, based in Bologna, Italy; www.crif.com) in the development of Credit Scores.

 18. How is a Credit Score calculated?

-A Credit Bureau Score is based on the contents of your Credit Report at a particular point in time.
+A Credit Score is based on the contents of your Credit Report at a particular point in time.
 The designers of a Credit Scoring system, through years of experience, determine which details are best able to predict future ability to repay.
 These details may include values such as number of previous late payments, number of accounts, number of previous applications for credit in the preceding 12 months, etc. The impact of each element fluctuates based on your own credit profile.
 A number is assigned to each of the possible values for these details.
-These numbers are added up to give a single number – your Credit Bureau Score.
+These numbers are added up to give a single number – your Credit Score.

-19. Where may I find a CBS on my Credit Report?
+19. Where may I find a Credit Score on my Credit Report?

 The Credit Scores (as previously calculated and returned to lenders) are shown in the "Historical Enquiries made by Financial Institutions ('Footprints')" sections of your Credit Report.
-As you may have relationships with a number of lenders your Credit Report is presented as a series of Account Holder records typically one for each lender.
-The Credit Bureau Scores are calculated across all Account Holder records (except for the ICB CRIF 2 Score which is calculated per Account Holder record.
+If you have relationships with a number of lenders, your Credit Report is presented as a series of Account Holder records, typically one for each lender.
+The Credit Scores are calculated across all Account Holder records (except for the ICB CRIF 2 Score which is calculated per Account Holder record).

-Below is a sample History of Enquiries section:
+Below is a sample "Historical Enquiries made by Financial Institutions ('Footprints')" section:

 This list indicates that the associated Account Holder record was previously returned to four lenders.

-A lender may obtain one of the three Credit Bureau Scores available from ICB, a lender may obtain one, two, three or none of these scores.
-In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score and the Global FICO Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.
+A lender may obtain one of the three Credit Scores available from ICB.
+In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the ICB CRIF 4 Score and "XYZ BANKS" did not obtain any Credit Score.

-20. What is the range of possible values for each CBS?
+20. What is the range of possible values for each Credit Score?

-The range of scores for each CBS is given below.
+The range of scores for each Credit Score is given below.